Jimi Hendrix’s 1960s Fender Stratocaster (Tortoiseshell Pickguard)

-This, for the time – unusual, Strat was used around late 1967.
-It was first seen at the Hollywood Bowl in Los Angeles on August 18, 1967.
-Less than ten days later, the guitar was seen once again at the Saville Theater in London.
+This unusual Strat was used around late 1967.
+It was first seen at the Hollywood Bowl in Los Angeles on August 18, 1967, and less than ten days later, it appeared again at the Saville Theater in London.

-From then on it was played on a few more occasions, but not nearly as much as Jimi’s main white Strat with white pickguard.
-This guitar seemed to have been something Jimi would use mainly at the end of the set, for his usual routine of smashing it against a Marshall stack.
-An example of this can be seen at the Blackpool Opera House on November 25, 1967 – which is also likely the last time this guitar appeared on stage.
+From that point, it was played on a few more occasions, but not as often as Jimi’s main white Strat with a white pickguard.
+This guitar seemed to be one Jimi used primarily at the end of his sets for his signature routine of smashing it against a Marshall stack.
+One such instance occurred at the Blackpool Opera House on November 25, 1967, which is also likely the last time this guitar was seen on stage.

 Jimi Hendrix playing a white Fender Stratocaster with a tortoiseshell pickguard on stage at the at the Blackpool Opera House on November 25, 1967.